maryglover/animated-octo-parakeet/README.md

 # animated-octo-parakeet
 For practicing pull requests

-Our slogan: "Move fast and break things!"
+Our slogan: "Move fast, break things, and always be kind to animals!"